1j01/anypalette.js/README.md

 | .colors           | Plasma Desktop Color Scheme       | [KDE] Plasma Desktop                                                              |   ✅   |         |
 | .theme            | Windows Theme                     | [Windows] Desktop                                                                 |   ✅   |         |
 | .themepack        | Windows Theme                     | [Windows] Desktop                                                                 |   ✅   |         |

+\*The ColorSchemer file parser is only enabled when a file name is available, either thru passing a `File` object, or providing `options.fileName`, and the file extension is `.cs`

 UNSUPPORTED palette formats (for now):